Mount Kilimanjaro Machame Route – CHALLENGING

 Hiking time: 15+ hours

-You will rise around 23h30, and after some tea and biscuits, you shuffle off into the night.
-You head in a northwesterly direction and ascend through the heavy scree towards Stella Point on the crater rim.
+You will rise around 23:30, and after some tea and biscuits, you will shuffle off into the night.
+You will head in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
 This 6-hour walk to Stella Point is for many climbers, mentally and physically the most challenging on the route.
-At Stella Point (5685m) you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
-From Stella Point, you will normally encounter snow all the way on your 2-hour ascent to Uhuru Peak.
+At Stella Point (5,685 m) you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
+From Stella Point, you will normally encounter snow on your 2-hour ascent to Uhuru Peak.
 The time you will spend on the summit will depend on the weather conditions.
 Do not stop here for too long, as it will be extremely difficult to start again due to cold and fatigue.
-Enjoy your accomplishment and a day to remember for the rest of your life!
+Enjoy your accomplishment and a day to remember for the rest of your life.
 The walk back to Barafu from the summit takes about 3 hours.
-Here you will have a well-earned but short rest, because you need to collect the rest of your gear, before heading down to Mweka camp for dinner and overnight.
+Here you will have a well-earned but short rest and collect the rest of your gear, before heading down to Mweka Camp (3,100 m) for dinner and overnight.

 Altitude: 3,100 m – 1,800 m